emann615/Active-Directory-Lab/AD-Lab-Hyper-V/Part-2-Joining-the-Domain.md

+# Part 1: AD Lab Setup Using Hyper-V

+## Description
+In this section of the lab, I joind CLIENT4 to the corp.contoso.com domain.

+## Walk-Through:
 To start, I had two VMs running, my domain controller (DC1) running Windows Server 2022 and a client machine (CLIENT4) running Windows 11.
 The CLIENT4 machine was not joined to the domain and could not access any of the domain resources.
 I could only log in with a local user account.
 To join the domain, I logged in to the CLIENT4 machine using admin credentials.